NIKON COOLPIX 8400

 Review

-The image sensor of the E8400 has 8 million pixels, a maximum resolution of 4032 x 3024 at a 4:3 ratio.
+The image sensor of the E8400 is 8 megapixels, with a maximum resolution of 4032 x 3024 at a 4:3 ratio.
 With 4000 pixels horizontally, the resolution and image quality feel sufficient.

 The lens has a wide-angle end of 24mm, so distortion can be noticeable depending on the distance from the subject.
-Although it is a paid software, Affinity Photo2, which I personally use, has a correction profile for the E8400, so if you turn on the distortion correction function, it will automatically correct the distortion from the exif information.
+Affinity Photo2, which I personally use on a regular basis, has a correction profile for the E8400, so if you turn on the distortion correction function, it will automatically correct the distortion from the exif information.

-The weak point of the E8400 is the battery.
-The dedicated battery EN-EL7 and EN-EL7e (with charge capacity display) are only used in this camera and the COOLPIX 8800, and Nikon has already discontinued production of them.
-And because there are only a few cameras that use them, compatible batteries are no longer available on the market, so it is difficult to obtain batteries.
-When I bought an unused battery at an auction, it was over-discharged and could not be charged, so I am having trouble with the battery.
+One of the weaknesses of the E8400 is the battery.
+The dedicated lithium-ion battery EN-EL7 and EN-EL7e (with charge capacity display) were only used in this camera and the COOLPIX 8800, and have already been discontinued by Nikon.
+And because there are only a few cameras that use this model, compatible batteries are no longer available on the market, making it difficult to obtain batteries.
+I bought a new battery at an auction, but it was over-discharged and couldn’t be charged.

-ISO50 is the base sensitivity, with an upper limit of around ISO400.
-Even at ISO50, there is about the same graininess as ISO200 on a 2024 model camera.
+ISO50 is the base sensitivity, and ISO400 is the upper limit.
+Even at ISO50, there is a graininess similar to ISO200 on a 2024 camera.

-Below is an example of ISO sensitivity, with the centre of an image taken in Raw mode cropped out.
-You can see that noise increases as the ISO is increased.
-Judging from the results outdoors in sunlight, I think that up to ISO200 is acceptable.
+Below is an example of ISO sensitivity, with the center part of an image taken in Raw cut out.
+You can see that the noise increases as the ISO is increased.
+Looking at the results outdoors in sunlight, I think ISO200 is acceptable.

 Rather than the ISO sensitivity, the difficulty with the photographs taken with this camera’s sensor is that it records bright spots that are thought to be caused by thermal noise that occurs in the sensor during long exposures.